-Using only 2 ingredients, this vanilla sugar recipe is so simple and easy to make at home.
-All you need is 10 minutes!
-Tips shared for choosing the right variety and grade of vanilla bean for making delicious homemade vanilla sugar.
+With just 2 ingredients, this vanilla sugar recipe is so simple and easy to make at home.
+Only 5 minutes needed!
+Tips shared for choosing the right vanilla bean for making incredible homemade vanilla sugar.

 What is Vanilla Sugar Used For?